citrusui/me/README.md

 # Scripts

-`npm run dev`: Runs Jekyll as `development` and watches for any changes.
+`npm run dev`: Runs Jekyll and checks for any new changes using LiveReload.
+Requires [extension](http://livereload.com/extensions/).

 `npm run lint`: Lints all Sass files in `_sass` according to rules in `.sass-lint.yml`.